-React Native is not only for Android and iOS - there are community-supported projects that bring it to other platforms, such as:
+React Native is not only for Android and iOS devices - our partners and the community maintain projects that bring React Native to other platforms, such as:

-- React Native macOS - React Native fork targeting macOS and Cocoa.
+- React Native macOS - React Native for macOS and Cocoa.

 Creating your own React Native platform

 Right now the process of creating a React Native platform from scratch is not very well documented - one of the goals of the upcoming re-architecture (Fabric) is to make maintaining a platform easier.

 To register your platform with RNPM, your module's name must match one of these patterns: